n-raghu/journals/kafka-producer-n-monitoring-tools/readme.md

 # KAFKA - PRODUCER API WITH THIRD PARTY TOOLS

-This is continuation to the previous post - [Kafka - Playying with Consumer API](https://dev.to/nraghu/kafka-playing-with-consumer-api-using-python-library-3b50), where I covered some peculiar usecases of Consumer API.
+This is a continuation write-up to the previous post - [Kafka - Playying with Consumer API](https://dev.to/nraghu/kafka-playing-with-consumer-api-using-python-library-3b50), where I covered some peculiar usecases of Consumer API.
 Here, I would like to play with Producer API to create message using third party tools like MessagePack for serialization and KafDrop for monitoring

 ### [MessagePack](https://msgpack.org/index.html)